 to a more comprehensive approach where

 critical thinking skills and abilities

 in each of the journalism disciplines.

-we launch a new student convergence news
+we launched a new student convergence news

-operation in Dwight Bentel Hall.
+in Dwight Bentel Hall.

 This exciting advancement is made

 possible thanks to the incredible